 - Turn off the mixer and scrape down the bowl, all the way to the bottom, making sure there are no hidden dry patches.
 Turn the speed up to medium and mix for an additional 30 seconds to help build the structure of the batter.
 Do not skip this step.

 - Divide the cake batter evenly into the prepared cake pans.
 Use an offset spatula to even out the tops (don’t skip this step or the cake may not rise evenly).

 - Bake for 28-30 minutes, or until a toothpick comes out clean from the center.
 Cool to room temperature before removing from the pan.
 Use an offset spatula or knife to help release the sides of the cake from the pan, then place a cardboard round or large cutting board against the cake pan and gently flip.

-- Do not substitute different sized eggs (this includes farm eggs) for large eggs without weighing them, or it will change the structure of the cake.
+- Don't substitute different sized eggs (this includes farm eggs) without weighing them, or it will change the structure of the cake.

-- The cake will technically work if you use dairy with a lower percentage of fat (such as whole milk instead of half-and-half), but the results will be more dry.
+- The cake will work if you use dairy with a lower percentage of fat (such as whole milk instead of half-and-half), but the results will be more dry and dense.

 - You will not get the same results from a 9-inch cake pan unless you increase the ingredients by 25%.

 For help troubleshooting a recipe, please email firstname.lastname@example.org.
 I’ll try to respond to urgent questions as quickly as possible!
 This email address is only for recipe troubleshooting; Solicitations will be ignored.

 Affiliate Disclaimer: Posts may contain affiliate links.
 I am a participant in the rewardStyle and Amazon affiliate programs, which help support Savory Simple by providing me with a small commission fee when you shop through my links, at no additional cost to you.